Manta-Network/docs/docs/concepts/zkAddress.md

 ![zkAddress system](./resources/zkAddress.png)

-* The **zkAddress**, grants the right to send zkAssets to the holder of the corresponding secret key.
+* The **zkAddress** grants the right to send zkAssets to the holder of the corresponding secret key.

 * The **viewing key** grants the right to view all transactions of the holder of the corresponding secret key.
 The viewing key can be given to third parties for accounting/auditing purposes or to help the authorities track down illegal activity.